thchang/bib-manager/README.md

 cd bib-manager && pip install -e .
 ```

+The following dependencies will be fetched:

+ * `pyyaml`

 ### Running Tests

 This step should not be necessary for most users, but it may be useful to run